hudson-and-thames/mlfinlab/CONTRIBUTING.md

-# Contributing to MLFinLab
+# Contributing to mlfinlab
 First off we wanted to thank you for taking the time to contribute to the project.

-MLFinLab is an open source package based on the research of Dr Marcos Lopez de Prado in his new book Advances in Financial Machine Learning.
+mlfinlab is an open source package based on the research of Dr Marcos Lopez de Prado in his new book Advances in Financial Machine Learning.
 This implementation started out as a platform for which Ashutosh and Jacques could base their research project on for their [Masters in Financial Engineering at WorldQuant University](https://wqu.org/).